luluzhou1/alinush.github.io/_includes/refs.md

 [^WS07]: **An Efficient Identification Protocol and the Knowledge-of-Exponent Assumption**, by J. Wu and D.R.
 Stinson, *in Cryptology ePrint Archive, Report 2007/479*, 2007, [[URL]](https://eprint.iacr.org/2007/479)

 [^WS79]: **Some remarks concerning the M.I.T. public-key cryptosystem**, by Williams, H. C. and Schmid, B., *in BIT Numerical Mathematics*, 1979, [[URL]](https://doi.org/10.1007/BF01931269)

+[^WSCplus23e]: **Practical Security Analysis of Zero-Knowledge Proof Circuits**, by Hongbo Wen and Jon Stephens and Yanju Chen and Kostas Ferles and Shankara Pailoor and Kyle Charbonnet and Isil Dillig and Yu Feng, *in Cryptology {ePrint} Archive, Paper 2023/190*, 2023, [[URL]](https://eprint.iacr.org/2023/190)

 [^WSRplus15]: **Efficient RAM and control flow in verifiable outsourced computation**, by Wahby, Riad S. and Setty, Srinath and Ren, Zuocheng and Blumberg, Andrew J. and Walfish, Michael, *in Network & Distributed System Security Symposium (NDSS)*, 2015, [[URL]](https://www.microsoft.com/en-us/research/publication/efficient-ram-and-control-flow-in-verifiable-outsourced-computation/)